 phone lines at one home and knocked on the door asking to use the phone,

-but the homeowner had a gun in his hand and they backed out.
+but the homeowner had a gun in his hand and they backed off.
 At

 another, they posed as students doing a project but the homeowner was